Eight years old, running across the lobby to the evergreen, elated:

 A mosquito lands on my neck.
 I go down to the bedroom briefly for equipment against the morning: mosquito repellent and a long-sleeved shirt.
 The sun's rays finally touch the boat, igniting surfaces, pulling texture from chipped paint, giving warm shape to turned wooden columns.

 I return to my seat.
 She is still standing onshore, searching, waiting.
 Her severe eyes are an uncomfortable relief, acknowledging my profound privilege starkly, without deference or kindness.
 Finally she turns and walks briskly away as the cook calls to me from the deck below: "Sir, breakfast is ready."

-From the dirt path she saw the distant highway; it filled the forest with a muffled amorphous roar, an organic buzz.
+From the dirt path she could just make out the distant highway.
+It filled the forest with a muffled amorphous roar, an organic buzz.
 But its sound did not match its sight.
-No, the small cars sped alone - red, silver, black, blue - each a discrete mass; only together did their tiny voices melt into the deep, even chorus.
+No, the small cars sped alone—red, silver, black, blue—each a discrete mass, and only together did their tiny voices melt into the deep, even chorus.

 She clutched the small stick in her hand, feeling its rough bark and smooth core before throwing it again down the path.
 The dog left her side and sprinted after it, his four paws a staccato cadence, fading.
 Soon he would return and drop the twig at her feet, wagging his tail with Sisyphean joy: again, again, again.